 I have now being practicing online for about 10 years.
-From the early attempts using Skype and low internet bandwidth, I have moved to fiber optic internet and encrypted video systems.
+From the early attempts using Skype and low internet bandwidth, I have moved to fibre optic internet and encrypted video systems.
 Of course, this level of technology is an essential part of what I do and without it, nothing works.
 However, there is a lot more to it than that.

 When I first decided to stop having clients in my office and gradually move online, I had no idea what to expect.
 Not many where doing it at that time and those who were used it as back up if someone couldn’t attend.
 This was phone based and i also did this if someone’s car broke down or they were ill.
 However, I wanted to take it completely online with video interaction.
 I had the idea then that this was the future, that eventually nobody would visit a therapist in his or her office any longer.
 Ten years on, there are many more therapists online but people are still utilising office based services.
 I still firmly believe the thought I had ten years ago and there are signs that online based services are taking a real hold…in the UK especially.